 Answer: Yes.
 Just as above, the OHSAA Regulations that prohibit 7-8 graders from participating with 9-12 graders is only in effect during the season of play.
+This is not to be taken as an encouragement to do so, however, our regulations do not prohibit it.
 Summer events or off-season events are not considered interscholastic contests by the OHSAA.

-Can Middle School Players Be Included with High School Players during Individual Instruction permitted by Sports Regulation 8.6?
+Can Middle School Players Be Included with High School Players during Individual Instruction permitted by Sports Regulation 8.2?

 Answer: Yes.
-Since it is OUTSIDE the season, there is no restriction on age groups relative to this new (2013) regulation.
+Since it is OUTSIDE the season, there is no restriction on age groups relative to this regulation.
 ANY individual receiving instruction must be counted as one of the FOUR (4) permitted in all combined facilities where the instruction is taking place.